Greater Vancouver Zoo: History

-In the late 1960s, businessman Pat Hines purchased 120 acre in Aldergrove, British Columbia to construct a game farm.
-At first, Hines registered the business as the World Wide Game Farm Ltd., but on August 20, 1970, the site was opened to the public as the Vancouver Game Farm.
-The first animal to arrive was a llama named "Dennis", who came from Mount Vernon, Washington.
+In the late 1960s, businessman Pat Hines purchased 120 acre in Aldergrove, British Columbia, to construct a game farm.
+At first, he registered the business as the World Wide Game Farm Ltd., but on August 20, 1970, the site was opened to the public as the Vancouver Game Farm.
+The first animal to arrive was a llama named Dennis, who came from Mount Vernon, Washington.
 Soon after, animals of every size and description began to fill the newly constructed paddocks.
 Hines operated the game farm with his wife, Ann, other family members, and their employees.
 Their daughter Eleanor and her husband, Hugh Oakes, eventually took over management of the facility until 1991, when it was sold.